Bending the Boring – Borders That Break a Long Garden’s Straight Line

 These sit in the middle of the lawn rather than along the edges.

 What I’ve learned: I didn’t even know these existed until recently.
 They’re brilliant for long gardens because they break up the space and create “moments” as you walk through.
 They also give you a focal point without needing a big feature like a tree or sculpture.
+However, probably not the best option for our garden as we want to try and make the space feel wider.

-🌾 4.
-Mixed Borders
+4. Mixed Borders

 Plant Border